threepebbles/CS492/manip_challenge/README.md

 ~~~~

-# How to query the pose of object in the world model?
+# How to query the pose of an object in the world model?
+We are using the physics-based simulator, GAZEBO, for this challenge.
+Without using any perception method, we can identify and obtain the state of objects by subscribing the internal topics from GAZEO.
+Following commands and code show how to query the pose of a specific object:
 ~~~~bash
 source ./devel/setup.bash
 rosrun manip_challenge example2.py
 ~~~~